University Distinguished Professors Group: Guidelines for Appointment

 The title of University Distinguished Professor is a lifetime title that represents the highest honor Kansas State University can bestow on its faculty, an award that recognizes those making outstanding contributions to teaching, research, and service to their professions and communities.

-University Distinguished Professors are appointed following a University-wide competition held by the Provost.
+University Distinguished Professors are appointed following a University-wide competition held by the Office of the Provost and Senior Vice President.
 Notification of the competition is made to all faculty by the Provost in the Fall.
-A copy of the most recent memorandum from the Provost is listed below:
+A copy of the most recent memorandum from the Provost's office is listed below:

-Memorandum from April C. Mason, Provost and Senior Vice President, to all faculty calling for nominations to the title of University Distinguished Professor
+Memorandum from Brian Niehoff, Associate Provost for Institutional Effectiveness, to all faculty calling for nominations to the title of University Distinguished Professor

 Nominations for the 2016 university distinguished professors